DaveBitter/graduation_internship/end_report.md

 ### My position within the company.

 I am mainly the front-end developer at ViriCiti.
-I'm in charge of realising all the ideas for the front-end.
-I do have more than one role at ViriCiti because of it's smaller size.
+I am in charge of realiing all the ideas for the front-end.
+I do have more than one role at ViriCiti because of it is smaller size.
 There is no visual or user experience design department.
-This is no problem because I can take on these roles because of my studies.
+This is not a problem because I can take on these roles because of my studies.
 During this internship I will also be in charge of native development.
-This is a lot of responsability that I'm more than willing to take on.
+This is a lot of responsability that I am more than willing to take on.

 ## The internship supervisor

 I had two people supervising my internship.
-Simon Rijk supervised my internship for the general part while Sakif Surur supervised me with day to day stuff.
+Simon Rijk supervised my internship for the general part while Sakif Surur supervised me on day to day stuff.

 ### Simon Rijk